Afonso-47/PAP-server/docs/README.md

-# WARNING !!!

-There is a bug currently with the server-side where closing server_app via ctrl+C doesn't leave port 9001 available once again for running the server_app again.

 # PAP Server/Client Workflow

 This app uses a simple TCP protocol on port 9001 for secure bidirectional file transfer with user authentication and tilde path expansion.